VP-Info: Marketing

 Paperback Software International Ltd. acquired worldwide marketing rights to Max and launched it as VP-Info in 1986.
 Lotus Development Corp. objected to some of the features of VP-Planner 3D, a Lotus look-alike with a number of features beyond those of 1-2-3, and sued Paperback Software for copyright infringement in 1989.
 Though the lawsuit ultimately failed in the courts, Paperback Software eventually folded following the litigations.

 Sub Rosa Inc. reacquired worldwide distribution rights to VP-Info shortly before it entered bankruptcy.
 Bursten and an associate, Bernie Melman of Toronto, established Sub Rosa Publishing Inc. in Toronto and Sub Rosa Corporation in Minneapolis and attempted to get VP-Info back into distribution.
-Since the name belonged to the bankrupt Paperback Software, however, they had to give it yet another name, and Shark (or Sharkbase) was introduced in 1992 as an upgrade to VP-Info.
+Since the name belonged to the bankrupt Paperback Software, however, the latest multi-user version was released under a new name, Shark (or SharkBase), published by Specialized Clinical Services in 1994.

 Technical

 VP-Info can read and write all the common dBase/Clipper file formats, as well as exchange data with OpenOffice.
 VP-Info can read and write any type of dbf files (e.g. dBase II, III, IV, Clipper) at the same time.
 Unlike the older dBase file formats, VP-Info dbf files can have an unlimited number of records.

-VP-Info has a built-in compiler for fast execution.
+VP-Info has a unique built-in compiler for fast execution.
+On modern computers with fast SSDs, the speed increase is not as noticeable as compared to older PCs with removable discs.
+However, the speed and accuracy of the VP-Info/Shark compiler now makes it useful as a rapid "make" file in that large batches of related source files can be rapidly assembled and tested.